CodaGott/golang/ConditionsNBoolean/condition_N_boolean_expression.md

 # Condition & Boolean Expressions in Golang

-    GOLANG has the standard comparism operators that most programming language has.
+    GOLANG has the standard comparison operators that most programming language has.

     > "the greater than sign."
     < "the less than sign."